laoguowangCP/godot-statechart-sharp/docs/manual.md

 ### Signal

-`void Enter(State)` : Emited when state is entered.
+`void Enter(StatechartDuct)` : Emited when state is entered.
 Parsed state is used to access delta time and input event when handling node loop events.

-`void Exit(State)` : Emited when state is exit.
+`void Exit(StatechartDuct)` : Emited when state is exit.
 Parsed state is used to access delta time and input event when handling node loop events.

 <br/>